newpatiente2e/docs/docs/15-install-prerequisites.md

 If you choose not to use the devcontainer, you will need to install the prerequisites on your local machine, then ensure you install the following apps on your computer:

 1. [VS Code](https://code.visualstudio.com/?WT.mc_id=aiml-77396-cxa)
+1. The C# extension for VS Code.
+You can install it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp&WT.mc_id=aiml-77396-cxa).
 1. The [git](https://git-scm.com/) client.
 1. The [GitHub CLI](https://github.com/cli/cli).
 1. The [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli?WT.mc_id=aiml-77396-cxa).